Table of Contents

 Reinforcement learning has no data at all, only the environment and an agent with a goal.
 A set of punishments and rewards are used to guide the agent to the desired outcome.
 Cases of use include playing games like chess or Go, teaching warehouse robots, navigating self-driving cars around the city, etc.

-Any data starts its life cycle as unlabeled: you collect it in the form of photos, video, audio or text.
-Then it undergoes the process of annotation, where human input adds labels to data points.
+Any data starts its life cycle as unlabeled: you need data collection services to get the right data in the form of photos, video, audio, or text.
+Then it undergoes the process of annotation, where human input adds labels to data points through data tagging services.
 This is what creates a truly valuable dataset!
-Yet while it might seem that labeled data is superior to unlabeled in every aspect, don’t rush with the annotation!
-Let us first see what you can do with what you already have.

 Unsupervised Machine Learning: Why Use Unlabeled Data?